nathaneltitane/legolinux/README.md

 Lego // Linux - Where Lego and Linux meet!

-This repository hosts the website built to showcase my AFOL Lego LDraw-made models and instructions.
+This repository hosts the website dedicated to showcasing AFOL Lego models and their associated LDraw-based instructions.

 ### Repositories: